Insect Borers of Fruit Trees

 Regular insecticide treatments applied to control other orchard pests aid somewhat in controlling the roundheaded appletree borer.
 The adults frequently will get enough poison to kill them when feeding on the new bark or leaves.
 As such, borer infestations usually are worse in neglected or abandoned orchards.
 The use of trunk wraps has not been entirely successful.

 During August and September, growers should check each tree for the presence of the young larvae, especially in those parts of the orchard where previous infestations have occurred.
 In nearly all cases the newly hatched larvae will cause some sap flow at the point where they begin to feed.
 This brown sap stain usually can be seen easily on the surface of the bark.

-When found, a shallow slice in the surface of the bark with a sharp knife will expose or kill the young borer without causing any injury to the tree.
-At this time it is often possible to locate and destroy, with a flexible wire probed into the tunnel, an occasional second-year borer, which may have escaped the previous year's worming.
+When sap stains are found, a shallow slice in the surface of the bark with a sharp knife will expose or kill the young borer without causing any injury to the tree.
+At this time it is often possible to locate and destroy, with a flexible wire probed into the tunnel, an occasional second-year borer that may have escaped the previous year’s worming.
 It is best to worm the trees each year.

 Scolytus rugulosus (Muller) — Coleoptera: Scolytidae